arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 repository are completely separate processes.

-If we use `ls`, the **list** command, to show the directory's contents, it appears that nothing has changed:
+If we use `ls`, the **list** command, to show the directory's contents, it appears to be empty:

 ```console
 $ ls